-We can therefore surmise that to cut the cost of Braille music production, we must cut the time taken to transcribe the music; the need for only specially trained transcribers; and reduce the cost of materials.
+In order to cut the cost of Braille music production, we must cut the time taken to transcribe the music; reduce the need for only specially trained transcribers; and reduce the cost of materials.
 This is precisely what is being attempted by some of the software and hardware that has been developed over the last few years.